 The rest of the presentations and a workshop were much more technical and geared towards practical use cases, so to keep this recap within reasonable length, we will only cover some of the main points:

-The official part of day one was concluded with Oxylabs software developer Paulius Stundžia leading a workshop on how to save precious resources with the help of Oxylabs Real-Time Crawler (now known as Scraper APIs) and a callback handler.
+The official part of day one was concluded with Oxylabs software developer Paulius Stundžia leading a workshop on how to save precious resources with the help of Oxylabs Real-Time Crawler (now known as a Web Scraper API) and a callback handler.
 But the fun was not over yet.

 About the author